How to create partner success metrics?

 Many businesses fall into the trap of focusing solely on sales volume.
 While important, this is a lagging indicator.
 We advocate for a blend of leading and lagging metrics to get a holistic view.
 Here are a few key areas to consider:

 • Partner Engagement Score: This is a composite metric reflecting partner activity.
-Think training completions, marketing asset utilisation (co-branded content, email templates), and participation in partner programs.
-A highly engaged partner is more likely to generate results.
+Think training completions, marketing fund utilisation, participation in webinars, and regular communication with your partner manager.
+A highly engaged partner is more likely to sell effectively.

-• Average Deal Size: Are partners selling the full value of your solution, or are they focused on smaller, easier wins?
-Tracking this helps identify training needs and opportunities to upsell or cross-sell.
+• Average Deal Size: Are partners selling the full value of your solutions, or are they focused on smaller, quicker wins?
+A higher average deal size indicates a deeper understanding of your product and the ability to position it effectively.

 The bottom line